EVPN Inter-Domain Option-B Solution

 active and one backup in case of single-active mode).
 Different

-paths can still be created without ambiguity even if they all go
+paths can still be distinguished unambiguously even if all traverse

-Although the Aliasing and Backup Path procedures per se are not
+Although the Aliasing and Backup Path procedures themselves are not

-associated set of Ethernet A-D per ES routes are received from the
+only if the associated set of Ethernet A-D per ES routes are received

-the same issues described in Section 3.1, the ingress PE cannot
+Due to the same issues described in Section 3.1, the ingress PE

-determine if the received MAC/IP Advertisement route and the received
+cannot determine if the received MAC/IP Advertisement route and the

-set of Ethernet A-D per ES routes are coming from the same egress PE.
+received set of Ethernet A-D per ES routes were originated by the

-This document suggests two approaches to solve this resolution issue:
+same egress PE.
+This document suggests two approaches to address

 1. Use a "loose" resolution for the MAC/IP Advertisement route -